OfficeDev/TrainingContent/Teams/03 Authentication/Lab.md

 1. In the **Application Secrets** section, select **Generate New Password**.
 A new password is created and displayed in a popup dialog.
 Record the new password.

-    > NOTE: Record the password on the AppWorksheet as the "BotChannelRegistrationPassword".
+    > NOTE: Record the password on the AppWorksheet as the **BotChannelRegistrationPassword**.

 1. You may close the browser tab containing the Application Registration Portal.
 It is no longer needed.